Baby Books for Single Mothers

 Our family is small, but it’s overflowing with love.

-Being the child of separated or divorced parents can be difficult.
+Being a child of separated or divorced parents can be difficult.
 Kids frequently ask questions, and when the answers are sensitive or confusing, it can be difficult to find the right words.
 For some children, having parents who live apart is normal because it is all they have ever known.

 Still, years ago, I would have done anything to get my hands on some picture books that would have helped me.
-When my daughter was in preschool, there was a handful of books that showed what our family looked like.
+When my daughter was in preschool, there were a handful of books that showed what our family looked like.
 But not many.

 I’m frequently asked about children’s books about single parents, so I’ve compiled a list of some of the best based on my own and others’ recommendations.
 These books are not specifically about single parenthood; rather, they are geared toward single parents.
-That is, stories about single parents that celebrate the uniqueness of families in our community.
+That is, stories about single parents celebrate the uniqueness of families in our community.
 These books aren’t just for kids whose parents are divorced.
 The more children who are aware of the wonderful diversity of families that exist, the better.
 Books with single parents in them are for EVERYONE!

-Todd Parr was one of the first authors I discovered who truly illustrates the modern-day single parent family.
+Todd Parr was one of the first authors I discovered who truly illustrates the modern-day single-parent family.
 He’s still one of my favorites.
 Here are some other favorite books that really show who we are.
 If you have any that aren’t on this list, please share.

 1. The Family Book by Todd Parr

-Todd’s writing is so silly and sweet — and you can’t beat his super fun illustrations.
+Todd’s writing is so silly and sweet — and you can’t beat his super-fun illustrations.
 You’ll meet an array of families: single moms, stepmoms, stepdads, stepsisters, two moms, two dads… you get the picture.